alexhumphreys/idrall/README.md

 For an example of how to do a whole `parse -> resolve -> typecheck -> eval` pass of a dhall file, and marshall it into an idris type, check out the file [`./examples/Package.idr`](https://github.com/alexhumphreys/idrall/blob/master/examples/Package.idr)

-There Is a `FromDhall` interface that you can use elaborator reflection to derive.
+There are `FromDhall` and `ToDhall` interfaces that you can use elaborator reflection to derive.
 You can use it for both ADTs and Records like so:

 ```
 -- ADT example